Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/exploring-5-meta-tags-to-help-beginners-with-seo.md

 ## 5. Meta robots

-A last one important, but not required for SEO, is a robots tag.
+A last one crucial but not required for SEO is a robots tag.
 With a robots tag, we can give search engine bots what to do with this page.

 It can have the following options: